 Dimensions of Data Quality

-Data is like underwear: preferably hidden, and always a lot dirtier than you think.
+Data is like underwear: preferably hidden from outsiders, and always a lot dirtier than you think.

 Everyone in the executive suite claims data is an asset rather than a by-product of doing business, but the reality is quite different.
 Talk is dirt cheap.